hack4impact-uiuc/eslint-plugin/README.md

 }
 ```

 If you need to modify or disable specific rules, you can do so in the `rules` section of your `.eslintrc.json` file.
-For example, if you wish to disable `no-reduntant-functions`, add the following to your `.eslintrc.json` file:
+For example, if you wish to disable `no-redundant-functions`, add the following to your `.eslintrc.json` file:

 ```json
 {